-According to Rabbi Akiva, one must interpret a verse as it stands – without ‘external’ references, even if that means that one must bend its syntax.
-On the other hand, Rabbi Ishmael maintains that the singling out of oxen and donkeys is an indication that this sort of lexicon can be applied universally to other instances.
+Although both schools of thought reach the same conclusion – one must not muzzle any animal or bird during threshing – there is a vast difference between their approaches when it comes to mentioning other texts.
+According to Rabbi Akiva, one must interpret a verse as it stands – without external references, even if that means that one must “bend” its syntax.
+On the other hand, Rabbi Ishmael maintains that the singling out of oxen and donkeys is an indication that this lexicon can be applied universally to other instances.